 Add cooled cauliflower, parsley, mint and dressing to the bowl.
 Toss to combine and season to taste.

-Optional: If you like, add 3 heaped tbsp of hemp hearts or hemp seeds as well.
+Optional: If you like, add 3 heaped tablespoon of hemp hearts or hemp seeds as well.
 These have a similar taste and size to bulgur and add a little more crunch - and more fibre!

 Tip: If you know you won't eat all of the keto tabouli at once, keep the dressing on the side and add it just before eating.
 That way, the vegetables stay crunchier for longer.